SolCharms/xAndria/README.md

 we now see that the user profile has an about me and has earned 100 reputation!

-We can also view the about me state account by running the command
+We can also view the about me state account by running the command (with the -u option necessary and being the pubkey of the user profile state account)

     forum-cli fetch-about-me-by-profile -u G59DTTBjKtmBD47ibjNDDfDPutb4xqD4NSZuL1pFVUUY